NBA Trade Rumors: Sixers’ Jahlil Okafor or Nerlens Noel On Trading Block?

 The Lakers continue to be at the center of speculation concerning Jahlil’s teammate Nerlens Noel.

-Recent NBA trade rumors have the 6’11”, 228-pound Noel bound for Los Angeles in a potentially multi-player trade that currently seems light on the details.
-What is known — as would seem to be a stumbling block with the Sixers’ organization — is that the Lakers are hell-bent on retaining their young players and engaging the rebuilding process.
+Recent NBA trade rumors have the 6’11”, 228-pound Noel bound for Los Angeles in a potential multi-player trade that currently seems light on the details.
+What is known is that the Lakers are hell-bent on retaining their young players and engaging in the rebuilding process.

 To that end, regarding NBA trade rumors, the Sixers and the Lakers share something in common.